-b) What is the name of the nearest Pizza restaurant to your school?
+b) Pan back to your school, what is the name of the nearest Pizza restaurant to your school?
 (Hint: Make sure your school is near the center of the screen then; Select the "Find Businesses" tab located next to the "Fly To" tab (Figure 1-13) and enter Pizza in the "What" field then press enter.)